Catapult Dynamics and Phase Transitions in Quadratic Nets: Related works

 The work we present here is similar to the interesting analysis of \cite{Belkin_quadratic}.
 There they proved that the catapult phase exists in the quadratic model that approximates a two-layer ReLU MLP.
 They also demonstrated that the generalization loss of neural nets and their quadratic approximations are qualitatively similar in the catapult phase.
 Our work differs from \cite{Belkin_quadratic} in a few key areas.
 The first is, we will show that the catapult phase exists in a large class of quadratic models, while in \cite{Belkin_quadratic} they focused on the quadratic approximation of a two-layer ReLU MLP.
 We also show that the catapult phase exists in general two-layer, homogenous MLPs, without making a quadratic approximation.
 We believe it would be interesting to understand how their analysis for the quadratic approximation to the ReLU net could be used to study the class of quadratic models considered in this work.

 Quadratic models have also been studied more generally in the literature.
 In \cite{Roberts:2021fes} the quadratic model was proposed as a minimal model to study feature learning.
 In \cite{Pennington_second_order} they proved that in quadratic models the maximal eigenvalue of the NTK displays the edge of stability (EOS) phenomena \cite{https://doi.org/10.48550/arxiv.2103.00065}.\footnote{In \cite{https://doi.org/10.48550/arxiv.2103.00065} the EOS was studied for the top eigenvalue of the Hessian.
 As explained in Appendix A of \cite{Pennington_second_order}, if the model is trained with MSE then the spectrum of the NTK approaches that of the Hessian as the model converges.} Taylor expansions of neural nets were also studied in \cite{DBLP:journals/corr/abs-2002-04010}.
+The pure quadratic model with \(\psi(x)\) defined in Section \ref{sec:model_definition} with specific form being \( xx^\top\) is equivalent to the classical phase retrieval problem, which has been extensively studied in both signal processing and machine learning \cite{candes2015phase,sun2018geometric,sarao2020complex,davis2020nonsmooth,sarao2020optimization,mignacco2021stochasticity,arnaboldi2023escaping,martin2024impact}.
+These works analyze the optimization landscape and the dynamics of GD/SGD under small and moderate learning rates with various regimes.
+In contrast, we aim to analyze the dynamics and implicit regularization in the large learning rate regime, particularly the catapult phase and associated NTK evolution.

 Finally, we also empirically study the sparsity of ReLU MLPs in the catapult phase as a function of the learning rate.
 For a review on sparsity see \cite{https://doi.org/10.48550/arxiv.2102.00554}.
 Two recent works \cite{https://doi.org/10.48550/arxiv.2210.05337} and \cite{https://doi.org/10.48550/arxiv.2210.06313} show that increasing the learning rate promotes sparsity, but to our knowledge they do not consider training the model in the catapult phase.
 Large initial learning rates in ReLU nets have also been studied in \cite{https://doi.org/10.48550/arxiv.2212.07295}.